ShreyanshSokal/Food-Factory/README.md

 - **HTML5:** Markup language used for structuring the website content.
 - **CSS3:** Styling language used for the presentation of the website.
 - **JavaScript:** Used for smooth scrolling functionality.
-- **jQuery:** JavaScript library used for DOM manipulation and event handling.

 ## Usage